-AG \P 2(b) requires each case must be judged on its own merits.
-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole person concept.
+AG $\P$ 2(b) requires each case must be judged on its own merits.
+Under AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the quidelines and the whole person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
+Applicant is well respected in the workplace.
+(TR at page 13 line 17 to page 23 line 3, and AppXs D, I and Q.) Overall, however, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
 For all these reasons, I conclude Applicant failed to mitigate the security concerns arising from his drug involvement and substance abuse.